ethers-io/ethers.js/docs/v5/api/providers/types/README.md

 #### *receipt* . **logsBloom** => *string< [DataHexString](/v5/api/utils/bytes/#DataHexString) >*

-A [bloom-filter](https://en.wikipedia.org/wiki/Bloom_filter), which incldues all the addresses and topics included in any log in this transaction.
+A [bloom-filter](https://en.wikipedia.org/wiki/Bloom_filter), which includes all the addresses and topics included in any log in this transaction.

 #### *receipt* . **blockHash** => *string< [DataHexString](/v5/api/utils/bytes/#DataHexString)< 32 > >*